GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Examples:

 - Machine A opens a file and writes then successfully closes or syncs it, and the file was not concurrently unlinked from the point of view of A. Machine B then opens the file after machine A finishes closing or syncing.
 Machine B will observe a version of the file at least as new as the one created by machine A.
 - Machine A and B both open the same file, which contains the text ‘ABC’.
 Machine A modifies the file to ‘ABC-123’ and closes/syncs the file which gets written back to Cloud Storage.
-After, Machine B, which still has the file open, instead modifies the file to ‘ABC-ZYX’, and saves and closes the file.
+After, Machine B, which still has the file open, instead modifies the file to ‘ABC-XYZ’, and saves and closes the file.
 As the last writer wins, the current state of the file will read ‘ABC-XYZ’.

 # Caching